dcos/examples/tensorflow/1.10/README.md

 <a name="shared-filesystem"></a>
 ### Shared Filesystem

 The framework works best when you use GCS as a shared filesystem.
-To use GCS, you will need a bucket and a Service Account with read/write access to that bucket - see "Using Google Cloud Storage" for details.
+To use GCS, you will need a bucket and a Service Account with read/write access to that bucket - see [Using Google Cloud Storage(https://github.com/dcos-labs/dcos-tensorflow-tools#using-google-cloud-storage-optional) for details.
 This field should point to that GCS bucket with the following format:

 ```
 gs://<bucket-name>/path/to/folder